Guide

 Why Chance AI appears in this discussion

-The public MMMU-Pro result repository lists Chance Visual Agent at 82.37% overall accuracy.
+The public MMMU-Pro result repository lists Chance Vision 1.5 at 86.9 overall accuracy.
 That makes Chance AI relevant to the visual reasoning discussion because the score is tied to a reasoning-oriented multimodal benchmark, not only an app-store claim.

 Sources